Skip to content

 Email Addresses of Users

-There are two methods for generating the email addresses of the users.
-The first choice is simple:
+There are two methods for obtaining the email addresses of the users.

 email-method: "simple"